SandraMILLET/PokemonBattle/README.md

 The choices are:

-Darkrai - Dark Type Pokemon
+Darkrai - Dark Type Pokemon.
-Pichu - Electric Type Pokemon
+Pichu - Electric Type Pokemon.
-Bidoof - Normal Type Pokemon
+Bidoof - Normal Type Pokemon.
-Vulpix - Fire Type Pokemon
+Vulpix - Fire Type Pokemon.
-Umbreon - Dark Type Pokemon
+Umbreon - Dark Type Pokemon.
-Hitmonchan - Fighting Type Pokemon
+Hitmonchan - Fighting Type .

 Once you have selected your Pokemon, you will need to choose your opponent.